 Fitzroy Island offers unbeatable combination of leisure and excitement, all within this amazing natural landscape where the rainforest meets the reef.
 Here are just some of the activities you can enjoy whilst on Fitzroy Island.

 Fringed by abundant fringing coral reefs, Fitzroy Island is a snorkeler’s paradise.
 Explore the warm, clear blue waters and swim amongst the tropical fish and marine life, which include the always popular clownfish and sea turtles.

 The resort activities centre has everything you need available for hire and the sheltered beaches offer a safe and scenic area to immerse yourself in this rich underwater world.

-Find out more about the Dive & Adventure Centre and how you can hire snorkel gear when you arrive.
+Find out more about the Fitzroy Island Activities Centre and how you can hire snorkel gear when you arrive.

 Fitzroy Island offers a number of scenic National Park hiking trails for all ages and levels of fitness.
 The 339 hectare island has a rich array of flora and fauna all nestled within the islands various landscapes.

 There is 5 minute walking tracks to explore as well as distances ranging from 30 minute walks to 3 hrs hikes.
 Here are some of the popular walks: